Robert Lewandowski

-In 2020, Lewandowski won the Best FIFA Men's Player Award (retained in 2021) and the UEFA Men's Player of the Year Award.
-He has been named to the UEFA Team of the Year twice.
-He is the third-highest goalscorer in the history of the Champions League.
-Lewandowski has been named the VDV Bundesliga Player of the Season a record five times.
-He has scored over 300 goals in the Bundesliga (second-highest goalscorer of all time in Bundesliga, only behind Gerd Müller's 365 Bundesliga goals), having reached the century mark quicker than any other foreign player, and is the league's all-time leading foreign goalscorer.
-In 2015, while playing for Bayern, he scored five goals in less than nine minutes against VfL Wolfsburg, the fastest by any player in Bundesliga history as well as any major European football league for which he was awarded four Guinness World Records.
-Moreover, he has won the Bundesliga Top Scorer Award in seven seasons, most prominently in the 2020–21 Bundesliga where he scored 41 goals in a single campaign, breaking Gerd Müller's previous Bundesliga record of 40 goals, set in 1971–72.
-On 30 November 2021, he finished second in the Ballon d'Or, just 33 points behind the winner Lionel Messi.
+Lewandowski won the Best FIFA Men's Player Award in 2020 and 2021.
+Further awards include the UEFA Men's Player of the Year Award in 2020, the IFFHS World's Best Player in 2020 and 2021, the European Golden Shoe for the 2020–21 and 2021–22 seasons, and the Gerd Müller Trophy in 2021 and 2022.
+He was runner-up for the Ballon d'Or in 2021.
+He is one of the most successful players in Bundesliga and Bayern history, being named the VDV Bundesliga Player of the Season a record five times and winning the Bundesliga Top Scorer Award in a joint-record seven seasons, among other records.

 Club career

 Early career

 Lewandowski was born in Warsaw and grew up in Leszno, Warsaw West County.
 He took his first steps in football as an unregistered player for the local club, Partyzant Leszno.
 In 1997, he joined MKS Varsovia Warsaw, where as a teen he played for seven years.
-The following year he moved to 4th tier side Delta Warsaw, where he finally managed to play in the first team, scoring four goals at the end of the season.
+The following year he moved to fourth tier side Delta Warsaw, where he finally managed to play in the first team, scoring four goals at the end of the season.

 In 2006–07, Lewandowski was the Polish third division's top goalscorer with 15 goals, helping Znicz Pruszków win the promotion.
 The next season, he was the top scorer in the Polish second highest division with 21 goals.